jasonhemann/21FA-CS4400/syllabus.md

 directly the answers to homework problems in lecture, and this course is significantly more difficult for the student who misses one or more lectures.
 There are no substitutes for participating in in-class activities.
-We will often distribute electronic transcripts of the in-class code and make lecture videos available, but this is no substitute for careful notes and understanding its development.
+We will sometimes distribute electronic transcripts of the in-class code, but this is no substitute for careful notes and understanding its development.
 I will not be taking attendance except for lecture content quizzes.
 Regular class attendance is a student's obligation, as is responsibility for all the content of class meetings, including tests.

 You should plan to have with you tools to take vigorous notes.
 Pencil and paper, or some electronic tablet version of the aforementioned,